Implementing Pydantic Models for AFC Event Streams

 try:

-# model_validate raises ValidationError on type mismatch, missing fields, or extra keys
+# Raises ValidationError on type mismatch, missing field, or extra key.

 event = AFCTapEvent.model_validate(payload)